apache/arrow/docs/source/python/memory.rst

 Creating a Buffer in this way does not allocate any memory; it is a zero-copy view on the memory exported from the ``data`` bytes object.

-The Buffer's ``to_pybytes`` method can convert to a Python byte string:
+External memory, under the form of a raw pointer and size, can also be referenced using the :func:`foreign_buffer` function.

+Buffers can be used in circumstances where a Python buffer or memoryview is required, and such conversions are zero-copy:

 .. ipython:: python

+   memoryview(buf)

+The Buffer's :meth:`~Buffer.to_pybytes` method converts the Buffer's data to a Python bytestring (thus making a copy of the data):

+.. ipython:: python

    buf.to_pybytes()

-Buffers can be used in circumstances where a Python buffer or memoryview is required, and such conversions are also zero-copy:

-.. ipython:: python

-   memoryview(buf)

 Memory Pools
 ------------